oracle-livelabs/developer/visual-builder/studio/create-web-app/provision/provision.md

     a.
 In the Console header, click the Developer tools icon ![Developer tools icon](images/oci-api-key-shell.png) and select **Cloud Shell**.
 Note that the OCI CLI running in the Cloud Shell will execute commands against the region selected in the Console's Region selection menu when the Cloud Shell was started.

     b.
-Run the following commands in the cloudshell to generate a public and private key pair.
+Run the following commands in the cloud shell to generate a public and private key pair.

     ```text
     <copy>